usmanhalalit/DjangoRealtime/README.md

 - **Works everywhere** - SSE is your standard HTTP, no WebSocket complexity
 - **Scales across workers** - multiple Django processes can communicate via PostgreSQL
 - **Zero fluff** - runs on your existing Django + PostgreSQL stack
-- **Automatic reconnection** - handles network interruptions transparently
+- **Automatic reconnection** - handles network interruptions seamlessly
 - **Event persistence** - events stored in database for reliability and replay
 - **Django admin integration** - view and replay events from the admin panel
+- **Sync or async views** - keep using sync views, only make sure to use asgi server

 ## Table of Contents